Vegetable oils are leading drivers of deforestation, land use, water consumption, and biodiversity loss.

-Before Cultured Oil, palm oil was by far the most productive oil crop, producing 3.6 metric tons of oil per hectare of land.
+Before Zero Acre oil, palm oil was by far the most productive oil crop, producing 3.6 metric tons of oil per hectare of land.
 However, palm oil only grows within 10 degrees of the equator, which happens to be the latitude home to the most biodiverse regions of the planet, from the Amazon rainforest to the jungles of Borneo.
 Deforestation in these areas isn’t just tearing down trees — it’s also driving carbon emissions and destroying the habitat of already endangered species like the orangutan, the Sumatran rhino, and the pygmy elephant.

 Most strikingly, when used in place of olive oil, one ton of Cultured Oil saves over 10 acres.
 That means every 16-oz bottle of Cultured Oil saves 222 square feet of land!